HomeDocsAPI Reference

 When connecting to Snowflake, the user's DEFAULT_ROLE is used by Kumo.
 To check the default role of the user, run DESCRIBE USER <username> in Snowflake.

 The following is the minimum set of privileges required to create a Snowflake connector to read data into Kumo and write predictions back.
-The default role of the user used (user_role in the commands below) to create the Snowflake Connector must be granted these privileges to successfully connect your Snowflake data to Kumo.
+The default role of the user (user_role in the commands below) used to create the Snowflake Connector must be granted these privileges to successfully connect your Snowflake data to Kumo.

 The commands below assuming you are connecting a Database called customer_db and schema customer_schema in that Database using a warehouse customer_warehouse